systemd/systemd/docs/PORTABILITY_AND_STABILITY.md

 ## Independent Operation of systemd Programs

-Some programs in the systemd suite are indended to operate independently of the running init process (or even without an init process, for example when creating system installation chroots).
+Some programs in the systemd suite are intended to operate independently of the running init process (or even without an init process, for example when creating system installation chroots).
 They can be safely called on systems with a different init process or for example in package installation scriptlets.